gookarthik/secondspringproject/README.md

 	- In next window, browse the Tomcat path and give finish.

-	To Import Secure-Backend-App project from existing location in to sts ide --
+	To Import Secure-Backend-App project from existing location in to STS --

 	-  In STS, Click on File in menu bar, click on import then in Maven Projects, click on Existing Maven Projects.
 Click on Next.
 Pop-up window appears, Click on browse and search the path of Secure-Backend-App project and finally finish